Synerise/ios-sdk/README.md

 ```

 ### Logging ###
 This method enables/disables console logs from `SNRClient`.
-It is not recommended to use debug mode in release version of your application.
+It is not recommended to use this debug mode in release version of your application.
 ```Objective-C
 [SNRClient setLoggingEnabled:YES] // enables logging
 ```